digital-blueprint/handbook/docs/relay/dev/new_bundle.md

 The easiest way to start a new bundle is by using our bundle creator.
 The API server comes with a command which creates a new bundle according to your specified naming and installs/registers it with your application, so you can start developing/testing right away.

+CExecute this command in the console in the directory of the api.

 ```console
 > ./bin/console dbp:relay:maker:make:bundle \
     --vendor myuni \